makeabilitylab/physcomp/sensors/photoresistors.md

 #### Cadmium-Sulfide is classified as a hazardous material

 Cadmium-Sulfide is classified as a hazardous environmental chemical by the [RoHS](https://www.rohsguide.com/rohs-faq.htm) and are thus unavailable in Europe.
-They are, however, still available in the US (and still used in toy manufacturing, yay!)
+They are, however, still available in the US (and still used in toy manufacturing, yay!).

 ### Measuring photoresistance with a multimeter

-To get a sense of the photoresistor's resistance as a function of light, try hooking it up to a multimeter (the ohmmeter setting).
+To get your own empirical sense of a photoresistor's resistance as a function of light, try hooking it up to a multimeter (with the ohmmeter setting).
 What do you observe?

 Here's the results of our own informal experiments: